Kirisuto no Haka

 Kirisuto no Haka (キリストの墓) (lit.
 'Tomb of Christ') is a tomb claimed to be that of Jesus in Shingō, Aomori Prefecture, Japan.

 Kiyomaro Takeuchi claimed that he discovered the tomb in 1935 while he was surveying the village of Herai (current village of Shingō).
-In the Takeuchi manuscript, which is believed to be a hoax, Jesus underwent training in Japan for 12 years before spreading Christianity.
+(Note: Some sources list the year of discovery as 1936.
+In this article we use the year 1935, which is in the Brigham Young University (BYU) journal article and most sources.
+BYU is closely associated with The Church of Jesus Christ of Latter-day Saints.)
+The Takeuchi documents, which are believed to be a hoax, claim that Jesus underwent training in Japan for 12 years before spreading Christianity.
 The manuscript also claims that instead of Jesus, his brother Isukiri died on the cross and Jesus escaped to Herai through Siberia, residing there until his death at the age of 106.
-Although the hoax was not taken seriously by the residents of the village or the public, the site is currently used as a tourist spot by the village, with festivals being held every June since 1964.
+Although these claims were not taken seriously by the residents of the village or the public, the site is currently used as a tourist spot by the village, with festivals being held every June since 1964.
+Historian and literature professor Kokichi Kano was asked to examine the documents in May 1928 but declined.
+In 1935 he was asked again and did examine five of the seven Takeuchi documents and proved them modern forgeries.
+Others claim the documents are fake.
+There are some people who believe the documents are real.
+The Koso Kotai Jingu Shrine in Ibaraki Prefecture claims to keep the documents and sacred treasures, which they claim can not be told to those outside the family, and that the documents are only notes of oral transmissions.

 Description

 It is claimed that the tomb was discovered in 1935 by Kiyomaro Takeuchi.
 According to claims made by the Sawaguchi family, Jesus came to Japan when he was 21 years old and went into religious training for 12 years before going back and spreading Christianity.
 In the claims, Jesus Christ did not die on the cross at Golgotha.
 Instead, a man alleged to be his brother, Isukiri, took his place on the cross, while Jesus escaped across Siberia and crossed the sea into the current-day Hachinohe to Mutsu Province, in northern Japan.
 Once in Japan, Jesus changed his name to Torai Tora Daitenku.
 In Japan, Jesus allegedly married a 20-year-old woman named Miyuko, with whom he fathered three children, all daughters.
 The eldest daughter married into the Sawaguchi family, which is claimed to hold a direct lineage to Jesus, evidenced by certain non-Japanese physical characteristics.
 After his death at an age of 106, Jesus was said to have been interred into one of two grave mounds in the village.
 A lock of hair that belonged to him is allegedly buried in the other mound.